 Business cards are available in the following quantities:

 500 cards for $31

-If you encounter any issues in connection with ordering the business cards, please contact the Office of Student Affairs ([email protected]).
-Please see below for CDO advice on student business card use.
+If you encounter any issues ordering business cards, please contact the Office of Student Affairs (firstname.lastname@example.org).

-We understand that Yale is making business cards available to YLS students.
 Based on our conversations with employers and other schools, it is not the norm for students to use business cards when interacting with legal employers.
 Given that, we believe that students should NOT feel obligated to purchase business cards simply because they are being offered.
-However, assuming that some students will purchase cards, we thought it would be helpful to provide some advice on their appropriate use.
+However, assuming that some students will purchase cards, we provide some advice on their appropriate use.

-The reason you provide your business card is to share your name and contact information with someone you are interested in having further correspondence with.
-In an interview setting (whether it is an actual or informational interview), the prospective employer already has your contact information from your resume and perhaps other documents as well.
-As a result, there is no need to share a business card with attorneys you meet during the interview process.
-However, sharing your business card may make sense when you find yourself interacting with someone who does not already have your contact information and with whom you’d like to have follow up conversations.
-Examples would include: a networking event, a conversation with a speaker after a presentation; a chance meeting on a train.
+Provide your business card to share your name and contact information with someone with whom you are interested in having further correspondence.
+In an interview setting (whether an actual or informational interview), the prospective employer already has your contact information from your resume or other documents; there is no need to share a business card.
+However, sharing your business card may make sense when you find yourself interacting with someone who does not already have your contact information and with whom you’d like to have follow-up conversations.
+Examples would include a networking event, a conversation with a speaker after a presentation, or a chance meeting on a train.